kompanie-dev/reagenz/DOCUMENTATION.md

 If the result differs, the entire component gets re-rendered.
 This simple change detection is quite effective and predictable as long as you keep your components at a reasonable size.
 Also be sure to only include selectors in the constructor that you are actually using in the `render` function.
-Otherwise the component might re-render unnecessarily.
+Otherwise the component does unnecessary selector executions and might even re-render.

 ## Event system
 Since attaching event handlers using attributes like `onclick` is messy if you want to use it in Web Components and `addAddEventListener` is annoying, Reagenz has a small custom event system.